-Oldies Music is Super Creepy
+Oldies Music is Creepy and Disturbing, Vol. 1

 I grew up listening to 1950s and 1960s “oldies” music on the radio and records and cassette tapes.
 It all seemed really normal since it was my mom’s favorite, until I realized that she was born in 1955, which means that she was still worshipping music from her preschool years–and worse yet, subjecting me to it throughout my impressionable youth.
 Thanks, Mom.
-It could been the Stones.
+I could have been raised on the Stones.
 Or The Doors.
 Or even ELO.
 Those were your contemporary groups!
 Instead, I spent the 80s listening to Buddy Holly and the Crickets tracks over and over on some enormous headphones that would’ve fit in at NASA.

 Okay, I kind of like it.
 There were some beautiful tunes and amazing vocals that still hold up.
 And if that all fails, there’s always great kitsch (see “Sugar Shack” and “Sunshine, Lollipops”, etc.).